onyx-platform/onyx-platform.github.io/_drafts/2016-03-02-Onyx-Straps-In-For-A-Jepsening.md

 of 3.
 This is the default configuration used by Onyx in its state management feature.

-The 5 client threads wrote to this ledger using a simple generator that wrote incrementing values to the ledger, and periodically called the nemesis.
+The 5 client threads write to this ledger using a simple generator that writes incrementing values to the ledger, and periodically calls the nemesis.

 ```clojure
 (gen/phases